Victor's justice

-Victor's justice is a term which is used in reference to a distorted application of justice to the defeated party by the victorious party after an armed conflict.
+Victor's justice is a pejorative term which is used in reference to a distorted application of justice to the defeated party by the victorious party after an armed conflict.
 Victor's justice generally involves the excessive or unjustified punishment of defeated parties and the light punishment of or clemency for offenses which have been committed by victors.
 Victors' justice can be used in reference to manifestations of a difference in rules which can amount to hypocrisy and revenge or retributive justice leading to injustice.
-Victors' justice may also refer to a misrepresentation of historical recording of the events and actions of the losing party throughout and/or preceding the conflict.
+Victors' justice may also refer to a misrepresentation of historical recording of the events and actions of the losing party throughout or preceding the conflict.